natekcroteau/LumenSync-app-frontend/README.md

 ## General Info
-LumenSync is a minimalistic Phillips Hue control/scheduling application built with a React frontend, Node/Express backend, and PostgreSQL database.
+LumenSync is a minimalistic Phillips Hue lightbulb control and scheduling application built with a React frontend, Node/Express backend, and PostgreSQL database.

 ## Demo Video
 [LumenSync on YouTube](https://youtu.be/Igzv4thhg1c)